-Having your own bank account into the negative and subsequently not being able to pay it back is nothing somebody should have to experience.
-Due to stacking fees from Non Sufficient Funds fees, it might be tough to pay the cash back.
+Having your own bank account directly into the negative and subsequently not paying it back is nothing somebody should have to experience.
+With increasing fees from NSF charges, it could be difficult to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank gives you a new bank account similar to this, they already know you have had some problems in the past with other banks.
+When a bank gives you a new checking account such as this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've got financial issues with some other financial institutions, they put your name on a list called chexsystems.
+When you may have personal issues with different banking institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes the banks may just take away a couple abilities to help make certain your account doesn't get into the negative again.
-Whenever you get a fresh start with a second chance checking account, make sure that you watch it very closely.
+You can aquire a second chance checking account, and sometimes the banks will just take away a few capabilities to help make sure your bank account does not get into the negative again.
+Once you get a new start with a second chance checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you know, the man or women ultimately cashed the check so you will have 4 fees that put your accounts in the negative.
-That could be 4 NSF charges.
-So with your second chance bank account, you'll want to make sure you keep an eagle eye on all charges.
-You will not only create trust along with your new bank, but you can get better at handling your money.
+Next thing you realize, the man or women ultimately cashed your check so you will have 4 fees that put your account in the negative.
+That would be 4 NSF fees.
+So along with your second chance checking account, you need to be sure you retain an eagle eye on all charges.
+Not only will you develop confidence together with your new bank, but you can get better at taking care of your dollars.